 You should have each employee complete form W-4 when they are hired and review and submit a new Form W-4 each December as their withholding allowances are likely to see shifts annually.
 It is particularly important that any employee claiming exemption from withholding file a new Form W-4 by February 15th of the year for which they are claiming exemption.

 What if an employee doesn’t complete or update Form W-4?

 While you should require Form W-4 as part of your onboarding process, and include a reminder to update the form as part of your business’ year-end processes, there may be cases where you do not have a completed W-4 on file for an employee, or never received an updated W-4 despite a noted change in status.
-In those instances, the responsibility of the employer is clear in the eyes of the IRS: employers must withhold tax based on the last valid Form W-4 for the employee that doesn't claim exemption from withholding or, if one doesn't exist, as if he or she is single with zero withholding allowances.
+In those instances, the responsibility of the employer is clear in the eyes of the IRS: employers must withhold tax based on the last valid Form W-4 for the employee that doesn't claim exemption from withholding or if one doesn't exist, as if he or she is a single filer with no other adjustments.

 Bottom line: who is responsible?

 When it comes to proper tax withholding and filing, both the employee and the employer bear a level of responsibility.
 It is the employee’s responsibility to provide a correct and updated Form W-4 annually, or as their circumstances change, and it is the employee’s responsibility to review their paystub to ensure that the correct taxes are being deducted based on their withholding allowances.
 Even if there is an instance of employer miscalculation of federal income taxes for an employee’s payroll, it is still the ultimate responsibility of the employee to pay the taxes they owe.